queicherius/react-globe/README.md

 ### Wrap your translated components

-To ensure that all translated components are in sync and don't get rerendered unneccessary, you have to wrap all your translated components in a higher order component.
+To ensure that all translated components are in sync and don't get rerendered unnecessary, you have to wrap all your translated components in a higher order component.

 ```js
 import {translate} from 'react-globe'